The Student Diversity Leadership Conference

 Registration opens September 5!

 SDLC is a multiracial, multicultural gathering of upper school student leaders (grades nine - 12) from across the U.S. SDLC focuses on self-reflecting, forming allies, and building community.
 Led by a diverse team of trained adult and peer facilitators, participants will develop effective cross-cultural communication skills, better understand the nature and development of effective strategies for social justice, practice expression through the arts, and learn networking principles and strategies.
-In addition to large group sessions, SDLC "family groups" and "home groups" allow for small group, often intense dialogue and sharing.
+In addition to large group sessions, SDLC "family groups" and "home groups" allow for dialogue and sharing in smaller units.

 Download the forms you'll need to register your students on September 5.